Sequential anomaly detection in the presence of noise and limited feedback: Experimental results

-Algorithms~\ref{alg:OCP_with_noise} and~\ref{alg:label_eff} were applied to this dataset.
-The threshold $\tau$ was initialized at $\wh{p}_1$.
-We implemented Algorithm \ref{alg:label_eff} using $\zeta(s) = C\log{s}$ with $C = 0.0079$ and $\eta = 1450$.
-Feedback was received when requested according to Algorithm \ref{alg:label_eff}.
-We generate oracle or expert feedback based on the email {\em text} from the difference in word counts between day $t$ and each of the previous 10 days, and average the result.
-Upon feedback request at time $t$, we generate word count vectors $h_t$ using the $12,000$ most frequently appearing words (to avoid memory issues and misspelled words) for days $t-10, \ldots, ..., t$.
-The error $e_t$ is computed as
+The central idea here is that anomalous email discussion topics correspond to anomalous email sender and recipient co-occurrences.
+In this spirit, we generate oracle or expert feedback (i.e., the $\{y_t\}$) based on the email {\em text} from the difference in word counts between day $t$ and each of the previous 10 days, and average the result.
+Upon a feedback request at time $t$, we generate word count vectors $h_t$ using the 12,000 most frequently appearing words (to avoid memory issues and misspelled words) for days $t-10, \ldots, t-1, t$.
+Specifically, the mean wordcount deviation $e_t$ is computed as

 where $\| \cdot \|_1$ is the $\ell_1$ norm.
-When the prediction error $e_t$ is sufficiently high, we consider day $t$ to be anomalous according to our expert.
-The oracle prediction error $e_t$ and the threshold determining $y_t$ are shown in the right upper plot in Figure \ref{fig:exp3_alg6}, but note that only a fraction of these values need to be computed to run \FHTAGN\ whenever feedback is requested.
+This can be considered a crude measure of temporal variation in text documents.
+When the deviation $e_t$ is sufficiently high, we consider day $t$ to be anomalous according to our expert system (i.e., $y_t = 1$).
+The deviation metric $e_t$ and the threshold determining $y_t$ are shown in the right upper plot in Figure \ref{fig:exp3_alg6}, but note that only a fraction of these values need to be computed to run \FHTAGN\ whenever feedback is requested.